 - Browse to the location where you saved the .aix file and choose Open.

 After the file opens and processing is complete, artwork appears from the exported map.
 The artwork is organized into an easy-to-understand layer structure that's ready to edit using Illustrator tools.

-- Save your edits as a new .AI file and use it in your graphics workflows.
+- Save the .ai file with your changes and use it in your graphics workflows.

 Map authoring considerations and best practices

-If you're creating maps and layouts in ArcGIS Pro that you intend to export as AIX files, it's important to understand how they will be converted to graphics for editing in Illustrator.
+If you're creating maps and layouts in ArcGIS Pro that you intend to export to AIX, it's important to understand how they will be converted to graphics for editing in Illustrator.
 For best results, consider the map authoring recommendations and design notes in the following sections:

 - Points—All point data types are preserved once processed through the ArcGIS Maps for Adobe Creative Cloud extension.
 Shape markers are organized as editable vector layers for which the object's stroke and fill are preserved to match the data in your ArcGIS Pro file.
 Picture markers and 3D markers are processed as image layers.